Maya USD Plugins

 The Maya Viewport and OpenGL

 Beginning with Maya versions 2016 extension 2 and 2017, the default rendering engine (at least on Linux) was changed from Legacy OpenGL to OpenGL Core Profile.
 However, currently parts of the implementations of both Hydra and the Maya USD plugin still depend on legacy OpenGL.
 We are working to remove this dependency, but for now if you encounter issues viewing USD in the Maya viewport with these or later versions of Maya, we suggest setting your rendering engine preference to "OpenGL - Legacy".
 This preference is available in the "Display" section of the Preferences editor, or alternatively it can be overridden when Maya launches by setting the environment variable MAYA_VP2_DEVICE_OVERRIDE=VirtualDeviceGL.
-More information about the environment variable is available from Autodesk here.
+Beginning with Maya 2017, it is also necessary to set the environment variable MAYA_VP2_USE_VP1_SELECTION=1 for viewport selection to work properly.
+More information about these environment variables is available from Autodesk here.

 usdImport command flags

 If the import results in the creation of assembly nodes, this value specifies the assembly representation that will be activated after creation.
 If empty, no representation will be activated.
 Valid values are:

 See "Importing as Assemblies" below for more detail on assembly node creation.

 |-p||-parent||string||Name of the Maya scope that will be the parent of the imported data|

 Name of the USD scope where traversing will being.
 The prim at the specified primPath (including the prim) will be imported.

 "/" means you want to import everything in the file.